The Charity Commission and the CVT

 “You voted against the one, or both, of the special resolutions at the last General Meeting.
 This letter is therefore formal notice that your removal from Membership will be considered at the Trustees meeting unless you have returned a properly completed proxy form within the required time period supporting or abstaining from both the special resolutions.”

 Instead of achieving an appropriate balance to address potential conflicts of interest, there is now not a single Camphill Co-worker on the board where all are now independent.
 In other words, the charity board has been taken over by external trustees.
 This was never the intention or a requirement of the Charity Commission.
 Yet, we now have a group of trustees and a senior management team with barely an understanding of and sympathy for the role of Co-workers in the Camphill Village Trust.

 The Charity Commission has published this part of their involvement with CVT in a report in February 2014.

-Charity Commission declines to investigate CVT
+Part 2 - Families complain but Commission declines to investigate CVT

 Objects: “in accordance with the principles of Dr Rudolf Steiner (as summarised in the appendix) … particularly (without limitation) by the establishment and maintenance of communities … or other types of social and/or educational community, in which beneficiaries live and/or work and/or to which they otherwise resort, in community with persons providing support.”